android/nowinandroid/docs/ArchitectureLearningJourney.md

 **Example: Following a topic**

-The `FollowingScreen` takes a lambda expression named `followTopic` which is supplied from `FollowingViewModel.followTopic`.
+The `InterestsScreen` takes a lambda expression named `followTopic` which is supplied from `InterestsViewModel.followTopic`.
 Each time the user taps on a topic to follow this method is called.
 The view model then processes this action by informing the topics repository.

 ## Further reading